renaudcepre/renaudcepre.github.io/index.md

 ## 👤 Me

 Apart from development and computer science, I do a lot of cycling, mountain biking, some climbing and skateboarding.
 I'm still a music lover in general, even if I do less than before since I started developing.
-I also have two awesome kids, and a lot of projects. :)

 ---
 ## 🎹 Music